| Pub. 526, Charitable Contributions |

 Form 1098-C.

-You must attach to your return the copy of the Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes, (or other statement
+You must attach to your return the copy of the Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes,

-show the gross proceeds
+gross proceeds from the

-from the sale of the vehicle.
+sale of the vehicle.

 If you do not attach Form 1098-C (or other statement), you cannot deduct your contribution.
 You must get Form 1098-C